IvyStreeter/Introduction-to-RNA-Seq/Lecture09:Differential/Lecture09.md

 Gene level data may be more accurate than transcript data due to isoform calling and shared exons.

 It's important to note, that regardless of DGE, DTE, DTU, kallisto is a recommended aligner.

-Curious though because I though pseudo-aligners were not recommended due to isoforms? \
+Most genes produce isoforms, ~6 on average per gene with ~3 having protein coding potential.
+Isoform switching can have different prognosis consequences for cancer patients.

 # Code notes